LukeZGD/p0insettia-plus/README.md

 It uses an IPA App based jailbreak. (reloader/ directory)
 In order to use this, you need to jailbreak your device with "semi-tethered jailbreak" first.
 The pre-built IPA file can be obtained in reloader/ directory.
-You can use ReProvision Reborn (via [Packix](https://repo.packix.com/)) or similar to install and use IPA files on your device.
+You can use Sideloadly, ReProvision Reborn, or similar to install and use IPA files on your device.
 All at your own risk.

 ## Untethered jailbreak
-It uses an iBoot(iOS 7 iBoot) exploit based jailbreak. (untether/ directory)
+It uses an iBoot (iOS 7 iBoot) exploit based jailbreak. (untether/ directory)
 In order to use this, you need to jailbreak your device with "semi-tethered jailbreak" first.

 ## Note for this jailbreak environment (iOS 10.3 or higher)